kaliberjs/build/docs/src/content/introduction/index.raw.md

 ## Introduction

-The `@kaliber/build` is the single dependency you need to create a website.
+The `@kaliber/build` library is the single dependency you need to create a website.
 It contains a modern build stack and a small server.
 It's designed to function without any configuration.

 The consequence of this design decision is that this library is very opinionated and leans very heavily on conventions.
 We however embrace conversation, so if you think we need to change something